DenJens/Hangfire.Documentation/tutorials/highlight.rst

       }
   </div>

-But instead you could poll your application from a page using AJAX until it returns highlighted code:
+But instead you could poll your application from a page using AJAX until it returns the highlighted code:

 .. code-block:: c#